 Most film portrayals of Jews in Morocco have been undertaken by Moroccan Muslim producers and directors.
 Some of these films have explored why Jews left a country which they called home for over 2,000 years and where they lived in security.
 Others examined the relations between Jews and Arabs and Amazigh peoples in Moroccan society.
 Most of these films are available for purchase, downloading or streaming with English subtitles.
-Here are French-language versions of them.
+Here are French and English language versions of trailers or full films.

 Goodbye Mothers (2008)

 Goodbye Mothers is directed by Mohamed Ismaïl.
 Taking place in Casablanca, the movie examines the intertwined lives of Moroccan Muslim and Jewish families during the mass emigration of Jews in the early 1960s.
 The story is inspired by the tragic sinking of the Israeli boat Egoz, in which 44 Moroccan Jews emigrating to Israel clandestinely lost their lives.
 The film explores the political and social environment that led Jewish families to emigrate.
 It traces the lives of Henri, a Jew, and Brahim, a Muslim, who jointly run a business, as well as their wives Ruth and Fatima, who work together in another business.
 The film also examines the anger of a Jewish parent about her daughter dating a Muslim and a Jewish woman who is reluctantly following her son and grandchildren to Israel.
 It looks at both Jews selling their assets prior to emigration and Muslims buying them.
 Finally, it examines the emigration recruitment tactics used by an Israeli representative to create a feeling among Jews that Morocco was no longer safe for them.